 - Which sessions should be terminated when the user initiates logout?

-- What information to provide to users as confirmation of the sessions terminated?
+- What information should you provide to users as confirmation of the sessions terminated?

 - Where should users be redirected to after logout completes?

 Given the varying types of sessions that can be created whenever a user logs in, there are several types of logout possible.
 Local application logout ends the session with the application, whereas Auth0 logout terminates the Auth0 session.
-Federated logout terminates the Auth0 session and also propagates the logout request to a remote, third-party Identity Provider.
+If you have organizations that are using their own IDP, you may want to consider a Federated Logout strategy and implement accordingly.
 Global, or Single Logout (SLO), ends the Auth0 session and also sends a logout request/notice to applications relying on the Auth0 session.

 Where to send users after logout